sca-research/SEAL_Gadgets/README.md

 # Software implementations of Multiplication gadgets in C and Assembly
 This project is funded by the ERC via SEAL grant, and is maintained by Nima Mahdion.

-Traces can be downloade from [Data set (traces) for Software implementations of Multiplication Gadgets: SEAL ](https://zenodo.org/records/10838182).
+Traces can be downloaded from [Data set (traces) for Software implementations of Multiplication Gadgets: SEAL ](https://zenodo.org/records/10838182).

 ---